jjmaldonis/obsidian-audio-notes/README.md

 (Only tested on Android)

-If you listen to podcasts or other .mp3 on your phone, taking audio notes on your phone is critical.
+If you listen to podcasts or other audio files on your phone, being able to take notes on your phone is critical.

 The workflow below follows the CODE process by [Tiago Forte](https://fortelabs.com/): Capture, Organize, Distill, and Express.
 You can quickly capture the information you care about and can come back to it later to organize, distill, and express it without losing your train of though on the podcast/audio you're listening to.
 This helps to avoid the [Doorway effect](https://en.wikipedia.org/wiki/Doorway_effect#:~:text=The%20doorway%20effect%20is%20a,remained%20in%20the%20same%20place.).